-DW-MRI is a special form of an MRI and provides extra information regarding your tumour, which cannot be evaluated with other imaging techniques.
+DW-MRI is a special form of an MRI and provides additional information regarding the tumour, which cannot be evaluated with other imaging techniques.
 The MRI studies will include a baseline scan and follow-up MRI scans during the treatment.
 Your doctors will explain what is involved.
 This part of the study is optional and if you wish to have these additional imaging you will be required to sign a separate Patient Information Sheet and Consent Form.
-We are keen to evaluate if MRI (DW-MRI) will provide a better way of studying prostate cancer in bone in the future.
+We are keen to evaluate if DW-MRI will provide a better way of studying prostate cancer in the bone.